cbranch101/react-wiring-library/docSite/website/docs/basics/prepping.md

 # Prepping Components

-The core idea of `react-wiring-library` is to offload the majority of the annoying DOM traversal / interaction code to the framework, so we can focus on actually testing.
-For that to be possible, you need to tell `react-wiring-library` which parts of the DOM tree it should care about.
-Most of the time, you'll need to make a few basic changes to your components to make it easier for `react-wiring-library` to find the elements it needs.
-Let's start with a basic component to get a feel for what that looks like.
+The core idea of `react-wiring-library` is to offload the majority of the annoying DOM traversal code to the framework, allowing you to focus on testing behavior.
+For that to be possible, you need to tell `react-wiring-library` which parts of the DOM it should care about.
+Most of the time, this means you'll need to make a few changes to your components.

 ## The Component to Test

 ```javascript
 const Todo = ({name}) => {
   const [isCompleted, setIsComplete] = useState(false)